-The Tories Have Finally Confirmed Their New Party Chairman And It's Not Chris Grayling
+Theresa May's Senior Ministers Have All Remained In Place After Her Reshuffle

 At one unofficial drinks function before Christmas, attended by BuzzFeed News, he received a rapturous reception from the dozens of young Conservatives present.

-"He’s very, very, very popular,” Canning said, because he is seen as straight-talking, charismatic, and funny, and because Cleverly has taken the time to do the circuit.
+Several Conservative vice chairs were also announced, including Maria Caulfield for women, Ben Bradley for youth, Kemi Badenoch for candidates, Marcus Jones for local government, and Chris Skidmore for policy.

-And four Conservative vice chairs were announced: Maria Caulfield for women, Ben Bradley for youth, Kemi Badenoch for candidates, and Chris Skidmore for policy.
+Caulfield's appointment was criticised by pro-choice campaigners because she has vehemently opposed a reform that would see abortion taken out of criminal law.

 In a separate development, James Brokenshire resigned as Northern Ireland secretary due to ill health.
 He is set to undergo surgery within the next few weeks for a "small lesion in his right lung".